-On the concert platform, Gregory has performed Bach’s Mass in B Minor at the Edinburgh International Festival, Mozart Requiem with the Royal Philharmonic Orchestra, St John Passion with the Oxford Bach Choir, Handel Messiah at Cadogan Hall, Wells Cathedral and with the Royal Scottish National Orchestra, Schubert Rosamunde with the BBC Philharmonic Orchestra, Haydn St Nicholas Mass and Britten St Nicholas for the St Luke’s Music Society, Monteverdi Vespers with the Armonico Consort, and has performed a solo recital at the Lufthansa Baroque Festival.
+On the concert platform, Gregory has performed Bach Mass in B Minor at the Edinburgh International Festival; Mozart Requiem with the Royal Philharmonic Orchestra; a European tour of Bach St John Passion with Les Arts Florissants and William Christie; Britten’s Serenade for Tenor, Horn and Strings and Dr Maxwell / Staff Officer in Mark-Anthony Turnage’s The Silver Tassie - both with the BBC Symphony Orchestra; Carmina Burana at the Royal Festival Hall and Oslo Philharmonic; a concert appearance for the London Handel Festival; St John Passion with the Oxford Bach Choir; Hugh Wood’s Scenes from Comus with BBC Symphony Orchestra at the BBC Proms; Handel Messiah at Cadogan Hall, Wells Cathedral, with the Royal Scottish National Orchestra, Bournemouth Symphony Orchestra and Irish Baroque; Schubert Rosamunde with the BBC Philharmonic Orchestra; Haydn St Nicholas Mass and Britten St Nicholas for the St Luke’s Music Society; Monteverdi Vespers with the Armonico Consort; and a solo recital at the Lufthansa Baroque Festival.

 Don Ottavio Don Giovanni